Gibson (guitar company): FWS raids & Lacey Act violation

 Gibson's factories were raided in 2009 and 2011 by agents of the United States Fish and Wildlife Service (FWS).
 In November 2009, authorities found illegally imported ebony wood from Madagascar.
 A second raid was conducted in August 2011, during which the FWS seized wood imports from India that had been mislabeled on the US Customs declaration.
 Gibson Guitar Corp. filed a motion in January 2011 to recover seized materials and overturn the charges, which was denied by the court.

 The United States Department of Justice found emails from 2008 and 2009 in which Gibson employees discussed the "gray market" nature of the ebony wood available from a German wood dealer—who obtained it from a supplier in Madagascar—as well as plans to obtain the wood.
 It filed a civil proceeding in June 2011, the first such case under the amended Lacey Act, which requires importing companies to purchase legally harvested wood and follow the environmental laws of the producing countries regardless of corruption or lack of enforcement.
 Gibson argued in a statement the following day that authorities were "bullying Gibson without filing charges" and denied any wrongdoing.
 Arguing against the federal regulations and claiming that the move threatened jobs, Republicans and Tea Party members spoke out against the raids and supported Juszkiewicz.

 The case was settled on August 6, 2012, with Gibson admitting to violating the Lacey Act and agreeing to pay a fine of $300,000 in addition to a $50,000 community payment.
 Gibson also forfeited the wood seized in the raids, which was valued at roughly the same amount as the settlement.
 However, in a subsequent statement Gibson maintained its innocence with Juszkiewicz claiming that "Gibson was inappropriately targeted" and that the government raids were "so outrageous and overreaching as to deserve further Congressional investigation."
 Juszkiewicz continued to state, "We felt compelled to settle as the costs of proving our case at trial would have cost millions of dollars and taken a very long time to resolve."

 Gibson reclaimed some wood stock that was confiscated during the raids, and produced a new series of guitar marketed to draw attention to the raids and seizures.

-In the midst of the controversy, conservative commentators alleged that the raid was a politically motivated act of retaliation by the Obama administration, as Juszkiewicz had frequently donated to Republican politicians.
-Chris Martin IV, the CEO of Gibson competitor C.F.
-Martin & Co., had donated over $35,000 to the Democratic National Committee and Democratic candidates in the same time period.
-Though Martin featured several guitars in its catalog made with the same Indian wood as Gibson, but with correct documentation filed, the company was not subjected to a raid.
+In the midst of the controversy, commentators stated that the raid was a politically motivated act of retaliation by the Obama administration, since Juszkiewicz had frequently donated to Republican politicians.
+Chris Martin IV, the CEO of Gibson competitor C. F. Martin & Company, had donated over $35,000 to the Democratic National Committee and Democratic candidates in the same time period.
+Martin featured several guitars in its catalog made with the same Indian wood as Gibson but with correct documentation filed, which allowed the company to avoid a similar raid.